c9/smith/README.markdown

 Emitted when the transport dies and the remote becomes offline

+### Event: `drain`

+When the writable stream in the transport emits drain, it's forwarded here

 ### agent.connect(transport, [callback]))

 Start the connection to a new remote agent using `transport`.
 Emits `connect` when